BartolomeoRusso9/SpotiFLAC-Module-Version/README.md

 > **A note on legacy names:** for backwards compatibility, short names like `tidal`, `qobuz`, `amazon`, `deezer`, `apple`, `soundcloud`, `youtube`, `pandora` are still accepted in `services`/`--service`, and are resolved to an installed extension with a matching ID (e.g. `tidal` → `ext:tidal-web`) if — and only if — you have that extension installed.
 They are aliases, not built-in providers; nothing downloads without an extension behind it.
 >
 > The maintainer does not review, endorse, or take responsibility for the content or behavior of any third-party registry or extension.
 Choose your sources with the same care you would apply to installing any other third-party code.

+### Developing Extensions

+There is currently no dedicated extension-development guide for this project.
+Two paths exist today:

+- **JavaScript extensions** reuse the format built for [SpotiFLAC Mobile](https://github.com/zarzet/SpotiFLAC-Mobile).
+Its [Extension Development Guide](https://github.com/spotiflacapp/SpotiFLAC-Mobile/blob/main/docs/EXTENSION_DEVELOPMENT.md) is the closest available reference, but it was written for Mobile — some details (packaging, available runtime capabilities) may not match this project exactly.
+Verify against this repository's own loader (`SpotiFLAC/extensions/runtime.py`) before relying on it.
+- **Python extensions** are ZIP packages (`.spotiflac-ext` / `.sflx`) containing a manifest and a Python module, loaded directly by `SpotiFLAC/extensions/python_provider.py`.
+There's no separate guide yet — reading that file, and an existing extension's manifest, is currently the best way to see the expected shape.

+If you build something reusable, consider publishing it to your own registry rather than asking the maintainer to bundle or endorse it — see [Extensions](#extensions) above for why nothing is bundled by design.

 ---